Shopify Analytics: Trends, Insights and Shopify Market Share 2026

 • Are you optimized for mobile (79% of traffic)?

-Based on our analysis, I expect:
+Based on our analysis, here's what I expect:

 Competitive Dynamics: